top of page

 The adjective 'damaging' is formed by adding the suffix '-ing' to the word 'damage.'
 As previously explained, 'damage' itself has its etymological roots in the Old French word 'damage,' which originated from the Latin term 'damnum.'
 In Latin, 'damnum' signified loss, injury, or harm.
 When the suffix '-ing' is added to 'damage,' it creates the adjective 'damaging,' which describes something as causing harm, injury, or negative consequences.
 The etymology of 'damaging' underscores its historical connection to the concept of causing harm or negative effects, reflecting its role in describing actions or events that have detrimental consequences.

-Quiz: Find the meaning of the adjective damaging:
+Find the correct meaning of the adjective damaging:

 Try Again!